- Parenting Special Needs Magazine - https://www.parentingspecialneeds.org -

 1. Genetics

-Many studies have shown that complications during pregnancy can lead to ADHD.
-Complications that have been identified include high blood pressure during pregnancy, bleeding before the birth, extended pregnancy beyond the due date, long delivery time, and any complications affecting the baby’s oxygen supply during birth.
+pregnancy [4] can lead to ADHD.3 Complications that have been identified include high blood pressure during pregnancy, bleeding before the birth, extended pregnancy beyond the due date, long delivery time, and any complications affecting the baby’s oxygen supply during birth

-Lead is a well known neurotoxin that can cause seizures, coma, and even death.
-Although U.S. governmental regulations have substantially reduced environmental exposure to lead by regulating automobile fuel and paint ingredients, children may continue to be exposed if they live in older homes and apartments, which contain older plumbing fixtures, as well as lead-based paint still on walls and woodwork.
+Although U.S. governmental regulations have substantially reduced environmental exposure to lead by regulating automobile fuel and paint ingredients, children may continue to be exposed if they live in older homes and apartments, which contain older plumbing fixtures as well as lead-based paint still on walls and woodwork.

 ADHD Is My Super Power and It Comes with Great Super Strength